kristianmandrup/gun-edge/Readme.md

 Some extra chain methods have been added, such as `mapReduce` and some for working with Promises or async/await (ES7) instead of callbacks.

+## Maturity

+As of version 0.8, not all of the snippet/chain methods have been tested yet.

+`.value` had to be tweaked to use `Gun.obj.copy(val)`.
+This might be needed for other chain methods as well.
+Please help making this library a nice abstraction layer on top of gun.

 ## Install

 `npm i -S gun-edge`